 One feature of the UDOO X86 I didn’t take advantage of right away, but fell in love with once I started using it is the built-in 32GB eMMC storage.
 Because I was testing a variety of things with different operating systems, I was constantly re-imaging the board.
 This meant that every time a new operating system was installed, I had to re-install the Db2 software, Arduino IDE, Anaconda, Visual Studio Code, etc., re-build the SAMPLE database that comes with Db2, and copy all of my Arduino sketches, Python programs, Jupyter Notebooks, etc. over once the operating system had been installed and updated.
 Initially, I kept “master” copies of everything on a USB thumb drive, but later I put everything on the built-in 32GB eMMC storage and created some shell scripts to automate the “re-setup” process.
 This greatly simplified the whole re-imaging process.

-What was different was how I traveled with it.
+The difference was how I traveled with it.
 I bought a 10″ monitor, the smallest keyboard I could find, a USB mouse, and a Pelican 1060 Micro Case with a foam insert that I modified to store the UDOO X86 and DHT22 sensor in.
 I also had a small bag that contained the power supplies for the monitor and UDOO X86, a short HDMI cable, a spare breadboard, a spare DHT22 sensor, spare jumper wires, and spare resistors.
 Then, I found fairly large carry-on bag that held all of this, along with my IBM MacBook Pro, iPad, charging cables, and everything else I normally travel with that I will not check.
 I quickly learned to take the UDOO X86 out of my carry-on bag before going through airport security!
 Otherwise, my bag would undergo a detailed search because it had so many unusual electronic items in it.
-(The monitor was only used to test things on-site; usually I connected the UDOO X86 to a projector.)
+(I used the monitor only to test things on-site; usually I connected the UDOO X86 to a projector.)

 A: As I mentioned earlier, I was trying to come up with a unique way to attract “next generation” application developers to Db2.
 Python is touted as being the fastest growing programming language and as I was doing research for this project, I found this to be true – the headline for the June TIOBE Index (https://www.tiobe.com/tiobe-index/) is titled “Python continues to soar in the TIOBE index.”
 So, I knew that to attract new application developers, I had to build programming examples with Python (and make them readily available on GitHub).
-And, I needed to demonstrate how the Python drivers for IBM data sources (ibm_db and ibm_db_dbi) are used to interact with Db2 servers and databases.
+Additionally, I demonstrated how the Python drivers for IBM data sources (ibm_db and ibm_db_dbi) are used to interact with Db2 servers and databases.
 Finally, I wanted to do everything on the UDOO X86 to make the project look interesting and fun.
 (I had two interns working with me on this project last summer and I put together UDOO X86 workstations for each of them.
-They told me they were amazed that they could do so much on such tiny computers.)
+I‘m going to quote them “We think it’s we can do so much with such tiny computers“

-A: The response has been overwhelmingly positive – people are literally blown away when they see my demos!
+A: The response has been overwhelmingly positive.
+People’s faces are literally incredulous when they see my demos!
 When I unveiled my work at the 2017 International Db2 Users Group (IDUG) European Conference in Lisbon, it dominated the IBM booth.
-The presentations that were supposed to be run at the Analytics pedestal weren’t even started!
+And the Analytics pedestal‘s presentations didn’t start yet!
 Most vendor booths at these type of conferences run canned demos on laptops, so the UDOO X86 in the acrylic case, connected to a large display, was a real attention getter.

 It’s been my impression that the UDOO X86 was intended to be a faster, more powerful option for makers who were already familiar with single board computers like Raspberry Pi and Arduino.
 So, the maker community as a whole, is probably more aware of the UDOO X86 than the people I usually present to.
 I would say maybe 25% of the members of my audiences have heard of the Raspberry Pi and even fewer know what an Arduino is.
 So, when I present, that’s usually the first time they hear about the UDOO X86.
 But, after seeing my presentation, a LOT of people have told me they want to get one.
 And, I’ve emailed my “UDOO X86 with Db2 setup cheat sheet” to several people who have requested it afterwards.